-The Layla Full Encasement Mattress Protector is made using 140 gsm polyester and a waterproof polyurethane membrane.
+The Layla Full Encasement Mattress Protector is an affordable model made using 140 gsm polyester and a waterproof polyurethane membrane.
 The material is stain-resistant and designed to protect against bed bugs, dust mites, liquids, and other substances.

 Despite the high level of protection, the polyester fabric is stretchy, breathable, and designed to make minimal noise.
 The Layla Full Encasement Mattress Protector can fit mattresses with a profile of up to 14 inches, and it is available in all six standard mattress sizes.

 The Layla Full Encasement Mattress Protector can be machine washed and dried.The top and bottom half are connected by a zipper, allowing users to wash only the top half if they desire.

 Layla offers free shipping to addresses in the contiguous U.S. The Full Encasement Mattress Protector is backed by a 30-night trial and a 1-year limited warranty.

 Who it’s best for: